SoftwareAG/c8y-docs/src/documents/guides/mqtt/hello-mqtt-c.html.md

   	This is free software; see the source for copying conditions.
 There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-* Download, compile and install MQTT C Paho Client, you will find more details on the [Paho website](http://www.eclipse.org/paho/clients/c/)
+* Download, compile and install the MQTT C Paho Client, you will find more details about Paho on this website.
+[Paho website](http://www.eclipse.org/paho/clients/c/)

 ## Develop the "Hello, MQTT world!" client

 To develop a very simple "Hello, world!"
 MQTT client for Cumulocity, you need to

-* Create application.
+* Create the application.
 * Build and run the application.

 ### Create application

-Create source file, for example "hello_mqtt.c" with the following content:
+Create a source file, for example "hello_mqtt.c" with the following content:

     #include "stdlib.h"
     #include "string.h"